-PR:4.11 AC-2 AC-3 IA-2 A Federal CKMS operating at the moderate or high impact-level shall: a) Identify entities (e.g., devices and users), b) Verify entity access authorization, c) Detect requests for unauthorized access, d) Report requests for unauthorized access, and e) Restrict the use of an FCKMS to authorized entities performing authorized activities.
-PR:4.12 For moderate and high impact-level systems, a Federal CKMS shall detect attempts to bypass personal accountability policy and report each offense to the FCKMS management.
-PA:4.6 For low impact-level systems, a Federal CKMS should:
+PR:4.12 AC-2 AC-3 In order to provide personal accountability, a Federal CKMS operating at the Moderate or High impact-level shall : IA-2 a) Perform identity-based authentication (e.g., of users), b) Verify entity access authorization, c) Detect requests for unauthorized access, d) Report requests for unauthorized access to the audit administrator, e) Restrict the use of an FCKMS to authorized entities performing authorized activities, and f) Detect attempts to bypass personal accountability policy and report each such offense to FCKMS management.

-PA:4.6 For low impact-level systems, a Federal CKMS should: a) Identify entities (e.g., devices and users), b) Verify entity access authorization, c) Detect requests for unauthorized access, d) Report requests for unauthorized access, and e) Restrict the use of an FCKMS to authorized entities performing authorized activities. performing automized ded vides.
+PA:4.6 A Federal CKMS operating at the Low impact-level should provide personal accountability for all entities acting in all roles provided by the Federal CKMS.
+PA:4.7 In order to provide personal accountability, a Federal CKMS operating at the Low impact-level should : a) Perform identity-based authentication (e.g., of devices and users), b) Verify entity access authorization, c) Detect requests for unauthorized access, d) Report requests for unauthorized access to the audit administrator, e) Restrict the use of an FCKMS to authorized entities performing authorized activities, and f) Detect attempts to bypass personal accountability policy and report each such offense to FCKMS management.

-748 4.9 Anonymity, Unlinkability, and Unobservability
+4.9 Anonymity, Unlinkability, and Unobservability

-An Information Security Policy could state that certain users or categories of users of a secure information-processing system must be assured of anonymity, unlinkability, and/or unobservability.
-Anonymity assures that specific information cannot be related to its owner.
-Unlinkability assures that two or more related events in an informationprocessing system cannot be related to each other.
-Unobservability assures that an observer is unable to identify or infer the identities of the parties involved in a transaction.
+An Information Security Policy could require that certain users or categories of users of a secure information-processing system be assured of anonymity, unlinkability, and/or unobservability.

+- a) Anonymity assures that an entity cannot be associated with specific information or actions; - b) Unlinkability assures that two or more events in an information processing system cannot be determined to be related; and c) Unobservability assures that an attacker is unable to identify or infer the existence of a transaction and the identities of the entities that initiate or participate in the transaction.

-- 756 - 757 FR:4.7 The CKMS design shall specify the anonymity, unlinkability, and - vnobservability policies that can be supported by the CKMS.
+FR:4.7 The CKMS design shall specify the anonymity, unlinkability, and unobservability policies that can be supported by the CKMS.

-759 4.9.1 Anonymity
+4.9.1 Anonymity

 An FCKMS often requires information about the identity of entities participating in FCKMS transactions (e.g., to determine the keys to be used); an entity assuming the audit role may also require this information.
-However, an FCKMS could protect the anonymity of the entities operating in the user role.
+However, an FCKMS could protect the anonymity of the entities operating in the user role when viewed by entities assuming non-audit roles and entities not involved in the transactions.
+Since personal accountability is required at the Moderate and High impact-levels, anonymity can only be provided at the Low impact-level.

-FR:4.8 The CKMS design shall specify which CKMS transactions have or can beprovided with anonymity protection.
+FR:4.8 The CKMS design shall specify which CKMS transactions have or can be provided with anonymity protection.

-FR:4.9 The CKMS design shall specify how CKMS transaction anonymity is achievedwhen anonymity assurance is provided.
+FR:4.9 The CKMS design shall specify how CKMS transaction anonymity is achieved when anonymity assurance is provided.

-PR:4.13 When anonymity is required, a Federal CKMS shall assure that a key owner's true identity cannot be determined.
+PR:4.13 A Federal CKMS shall not provide anonymity for Moderate or High impact-level data.
+PR:4.14 When anonymity is provided, a Federal CKMS shall assure that a key owner's true identity cannot be determined when viewed by entities assuming non-audit roles and entities not involved in the transactions.

-771 4.9.2 Unlinkability
+4.9.2 Unlinkability

 An FCKMS may need to link FCKMS transactions together, e.g., a transaction that requests the generation of a key, and another that uses it; an entity assuming the audit role may also require this information.
-However, an FCKMS could provide unlinkability protection of FCKMS transactions such that entities cannot be linked to initiating or participating in an FCKMS transaction when viewed from outside the FCKMS or by entities assuming non-audit roles within the FCKMS that are not involved with in those transactions.
+However, an FCKMS could provide unlinkability protection of FCKMS transactions such that entities cannot be linked to initiating or participating in an FCKMS transaction when viewed from outside the FCKMS or by entities assuming non-audit roles within the FCKMS that are not involved in those transactions.